 The Academic Center for Excellence is a multi-faceted center designed to assist students in learning and in strengthening academic skills.
-Located in PH 401, the Center serves the needs of all students in traditionally challenging courses across the colleges.
-Tutoring is provided individually or in small group settings, as well as through the UT online tutoring program.
-UT's academic center is the only fully certified academic support center in Florida.
-Tutors hold certification from the College Reading and Learning Association, an international tutor-certifying association.
-Under the direction of a fulltime director, the knowledge and competencies of this elite group of peer tutors help students at UT ensure their academic success.
-Tutors also offer assistance in study skill techniques, note-taking methods and test preparation.
+Located in Plant Hall 401, the Center serves the needs of all students in traditionally challenging courses across the colleges.
+Tutoring is provided individually or in small group settings by trained peer tutors who have met the center's academic criteria.
+Under the direction of a full-time director, the knowledge and competencies of this elite group of peer tutors help students at UT ensure their academic success.
+Tutoring is done on a walk-in basis and is free to all UT students.

-Through individual assistance or the ASK 100 course taught by the director and associate director, the Academic Center for Excellence provides support in:
+Through individual assistance or the ASK 100 course, taught by the director and associate director, the Academic Center for Excellence provides support in test anxiety, organization skills, motivation issues, test-taking, note-taking, goal setting and time management.